Tig Welding Aluminum

 Tig Welding Aluminum or should I say getting good at it... opens up all kinds of possibilities for any weldor.

-... automotive parts like intercoolers, expansion tank coolers,
+... automotive and motorsports welding on parts like like intercoolers, expansion tank coolers,

 marine parts like tuna towers,rod holders, and boat propellers.